-Buildings and equipment

-Long-term logging roads and bridges

-5 - 20 years
+Long-term logging roads and bridges 9 - 20 years

-9 - 20 years

 Residual values, depreciation methods and useful lives are reviewed, and adjusted if appropriate, at each reporting date.

 Gains and losses on disposals are determined by comparing proceeds from disposal with the carrying amount of the item of property, plant and equipment and are recognized in net income for the period in which the disposal occurs.